bweedop/HawkEye/README.md

-HawkEye - hierarchical sequence alignment for the brave
+Splinter - hierarchical sequence alignment for the brave
 ===============================================================
 Bodie Weedop and Will Pearse